sql-machine-learning/elasticdl/docs/benchmark/allreduce/report.md

-# Benchmark: ElasticDL Calling Fault-Tolerable AllReduce from Elastic Horovod
+# Benchmark: ElasticDL Calling Fault-Tolerant AllReduce from Elastic Horovod

 In distributed deep learning, the synchronous distributed SGD algorithm works well with dense models used in multimedia applications like speech recognition,